heymichellemac/heymichellemac-hugo/content/blog/2022/10/embedded-queries-obsidian.md

 This approach may not be for everyone but I wanted to share it in the hopes that other people will find it helpful 😄

 P.S.
-If you need some help using the Obsidian search operators, I made a helpful cheat sheet you can view and download [over on Twitter](https://twitter.com/heymichellemac/status/1585980871248867328).
+If you need some help using the Obsidian search operators, I made a helpful cheat sheet you can view and download [on Figma](https://www.figma.com/community/file/1168867974967146879).

-Or you can download and modify [the Figma file here](https://www.figma.com/community/file/1168867974967146879).